Bel Air High School (El Paso, Texas): Alumni

 Bel Air Highlander Alumni is the alumni association.

 Parent organization

 The Bel Air Highland Clan is the parent organization.

 Sports

-On April 20, 2019 the Bel Air High School Boys soccer team won the 5A state championship.
-It was the Highlanders first ever state championship in soccer.
+On April 20, 2019, the Bel Air High School Boys soccer team won the 5A state championship.
+It was the Highlanders' first ever state championship in soccer.
 It was one of two state championships that the city of El Paso, TX claimed that day.
-The San Eli High School boys soccer team also won their perspective division.
+The San Eli High School boys soccer team also won their respective division.
 The Highlanders first made school history in the 2019 season by advancing to the final four for the first time.
-To win the state championship, the highlanders knocked off the two time defending state champions Frisco Wakeland.
-The game was won by a second half goal scored by the Highlander's Ivar Arroyo who was later named the MVP of the match.
+To win the state championship, the Highlanders knocked off the two time defending state champions Frisco Wakeland.
+The game was won by a second half goal scored by the Highlanders' Ivar Arroyo, who was later named the MVP of the match.